Cuda-Chen/cuda-chen.github.io/_posts/vface-server-cpp.md

 details from webcam to face movement stream data.

 1. Capture the video stream from webcam to picture by picture

 2. Resize the input picture
+It is a common knowledge that resizing the image can boost the image processing speed as there are fewer of pixels.
+After testing, resizing the input image to half of width and height can have 2x speed while not hugely affect the face detection and gaze tracking processes.

+3. Grayscale the input picture
+Again, you should grayscale your image if you do not need the color channels for further processing.
+What's more, Dlib face detector runs faster in grayscale compared to RGB.

-3. Run face landmark detection via Dlib
+4. Run face landmark detection via Dlib

-4. Detect the regions of eyes
+5. Detect the regions of eyes
+In this procedure, we are going to detect the eyes.
+To speed up the processing and for more accurate result.
+We have to crop the images only containing the eyes.

-5. Get the best threshold of each eye region
+6. Get the best threshold of each eye region
-6. Retrive pupil of each eye region
+7. Retrive pupil of each eye region
-7. Calculate the face movement (gaze and mouth)
+8. Calculate the face movement (gaze and mouth)
-8. Stream the data through WebSocket to client
+9. Stream the data through WebSocket to client

 ## System Set up